A handy guide for evaluating information resources for Currency, Relevance, Authority, Accuracy, and Purpose.

 In four short videos, Michael Caulfield shares tips for evaluating information online like a fact-checker (first video).
 The basic strategy is to use the Web to find out more about the source in question.
 Caulfield calls his method "The Four Moves" or "SIFT."

-Full text of articles only; includes New York Times Book Review and New York Times Magazine from 1997 forward.
+Dates covered: 1980-present.
+(Includes New York Times Book Review and New York Times Magazine from 1997 forward.)

 Good for: Researching criminology and related disciplines.